rachelnguyen241/Analysis-of-Economics-Degree-Wage-Premium-ACS-2024-Stata-/README.md

 Analysis of Economics Degree Wage Premium (IPUMS USA ACS 2024)**

+Extracted and cleaned microdata from the 2024 American Community Survey (ACS) via IPUMS USA, constructing an analytical sample of over 578,000 individuals.
+Conducted econometric analysis of wage returns to an Economics degree using OLS with robust standard errors, demographic controls, and interaction effects.

 * Constructed and analyzed a nationally representative sample of **578,507 individuals** from the 2024 American Community Survey (IPUMS USA), identifying **11,422 Economics degree holders (1.97% of the sample)**.
 * Estimated wage-return models using OLS with robust standard errors; found Economics degree holders earned approximately **33% higher wages** than non-Economics majors in a bivariate specification, with the estimated premium declining to **24% after controlling for age, gender, and race**, suggesting the importance of observable demographic differences.